 Schöfer H et al (2011) S2k + IDA Guideline: Diagnosis and therapy of Staphylococcus aureus infections of the skin and mucous membranes.
 AWMF Guideline

 - van Bijnen EM et al(014) Evidence-based primary care treatment guidelines for skin infections in Europe: a comparative analysis.Eur J Gen Pract 20: 294-300.

-Incoming links (29)Acne keloidalis nuchae; Ammonium bituminosulfonate dark; Ammonium bituminosulfonate dark; Ammonium bituminosulfonate dark; Auditory canal furuncle; Carbuncle; Epidermal cysts; Facial swelling; Fistula, odontogenic; Flucloxacillin; ...
+Incoming links (29)Acne keloidalis nuchae; Ammonium bituminosulfonate dark; Ammonium bituminosulfonate dark; Ammonium bituminosulfonate dark; Auditory canal furuncle; Carbuncle; Epidermal cyst; Facial swelling; Fistula, odontogenic; Flucloxacillin; ...
 Show all

-Outgoing links (25)Ammonium bituminosulfonate dark; Anthrax of the skin; Antibiotics; Clioquinol; Clioquinol lotio 0.5-5%; Epidermal cysts; Erythromycin; Folliculitis (overview); Folliculitis superficial; Furunculosis; ...
+Outgoing links (25)Ammonium bituminosulfonate dark; Anthrax of the skin; Antibiotics; Clioquinol; Clioquinol lotio 0.5-5%; Epidermal cyst; Erythromycin; Folliculitis (overview); Folliculitis superficial; Furunculosis; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.